Monkatraz/cm6monarch/docs/syntax.md

 ## Tokenization

-However, this document will begin with describing how Monarch actually interacts with a document, as that is essential in understanding how to program the tokenizer.
+However, first we will describe how Monarch actually interacts with a document, as that is essential in understanding how to program the tokenizer.

 Fundamentally, Monarch is a line-based tokenizer.
 What this means is that your document will first be broken into lines, and then for every line Monarch will output a series of contiguous tokens that describe the syntax highlighting for that line.